 What does Equifax do for you?

-Equifax gives you the option to access your own credit information.
-You can look at whatâs being reported on you by requesting a credit report.
-And itâll tell you what your credit score is which it generates using the information on your credit file.
+Equifax allows you to access your credit information.
+You can look at what’s being reported on you by requesting a credit report.
+It’ll tell you what your credit score is which it generates using the information on your credit file.
 By knowing what is on your credit file, you can stay on top of your finances.

-Whatâs an Equifax credit report?
+What is an Equifax credit report?

-An Equifax credit report is information on your credit history which goes back 6 years.
+An Equifax credit report is information on your credit history that goes back 6 years.
 It includes any current financial commitments you have too.
 Lenders will use the information held on your credit report to assess how you manage your money.
 It helps them decide whether to lend to you.

 What information is on an Equifax credit report?